Enter-tainer/typst-preview/README.md

 - the native part of the extension, in rust
 - a vscode extension, in typescript

+## How it works?

+- The server is started, watching file changes, and listening to a websocket port.
+- The webview client connects to the websocket port.
+- The client sends the current visible range whenever the user scrolls/resizes the preview panel.
+- The server sends rendered framebuffers to the client whenever the typst document is updated.

 ## Acknowledgements

 - typst: The rust part of this repo is a thin wrapper around typst.